top of page

 Death of Caligula by the Frisian artist Lourens Alma-Tadema (1836-1912)

-The dainty Romans arrived two thousand years ago at the rough and mighty deltas of the rivers Rhine, Meuse and Scheldt, including massive impenetrable peatlands bordering the coastal zone from Flanders to Denmark.
+The dainty Romans arrived two thousand years ago at the rough and mighty deltas of the rivers Rhine, Meuse and Scheldt, including massive impenetrable peatlands bordering the coastal zone from western Flanders in Belgium to southern Jutland Denmark.
 Combined, the three rivers are responsible for releasing, on average, circa 2,5 million liters of water per second into the North Sea.
 A wet and swampy environment and very difficult to conquer.

-The Frisians, called Frisii or Fresones by the Romans, lived along the coast from the river IJ near modern Amsterdam, to more or less the river Ems, now the border between Germany and the Netherlands.
-Although, parts of this border in the Dollart Bay are still being disputed by the governments of Germany and the Netherlands.
-Disputable too, part of modern province Drenthe was the territory of the Frisians, and that of Chauci, as well.
-In our post The Killing Fields, of the Celts more about this area's history.
+The Frisians, called Frisii or Fresones by the Romans, lived along the coast from the river IJ near modern Amsterdam, to more or less the River Ems, now the border between Germany and the Netherlands.
+Although, parts of this border in the Dollart Bight are still being disputed by the governments of Germany and the Netherlands.
+Disputable too, part of the modern province of Drenthe was the territory of the Frisians, and that of Chauci, as well.
+In our blog post The Killing Fields, of the Celts more about this area's history.

 The first record of the Frisians dates from BC 12 and recounts how the Frisian tribes became an ally during a battle against the Chauci.
-The Chauci were a tribe in the north of what is now the Wadden Sea coast of northwest Germany, roughly between the river Ems and the river Elbe.
+The Chauci were a tribe in the north of what is now the Wadden Sea coast of northwest Germany, roughly between the River Ems and the River Elbe.
 So, eastern neighbours of the Frisians, and their material culture was akin to them.
 Both tribes living on artificial dwelling mounds (i.e. terps) on the barren tidal marshlands.
-Read our post Shipwrecked people of the salt marshes for a better understanding of this common sea culture.
+Read our blog post Shipwrecked people of the salt marshes for a better understanding of this common sea culture.
 Like the Frisians, the Chauci were not pacified either.
 Frisians, and especially Chauci, were notorious pirates.
-In our post It all began with piracy we shed some light on their excessive and violent entrepreneurship, ánd the impact this had on Western history.
+In our blog post Our civilization - It all began with piracy we shed some light on their excessive and violent entrepreneurship, and the impact this had on Western history.

-Back then, the river IJ connected Velsen both with the North Sea near current Egmond aan Zee, and with lacus Flevo ‘lake Flevo’.
-Via this lake Velsen was connected with the hinterland.
-It explains the name Flevum given to the fortresses, after lake Flevo.
-So, a strategic spot to control, and to tax, the movement of goods and people.
+Back then, the River IJ connected Velsen both with the North Sea near the current village of Egmond aan Zee, and with lacus 'lake' Flevo.
+Via this lake, the settlement of Velsen was connected with the hinterland.
+It explains the name Flevum given to the fortresses, after Lake Flevo.
+So, a strategic spot to control.
+And, to tax the movement of goods and people.
 But also a strategic location for the military campaigns to the north, the Wadden Sea area.
 Archaeological research also has identified a place of cult of the Frisians at the modern village of Velserbroek, just south of Velsen.

 fortresses Flevum at present-day Velsen

-Besides Flevum, small Roman outposts might (briefly) have been established near current villages Winsum-Bruggeburen in province Friesland, and at current Bentumersiel at the river Ems in region Ostfriesland in the first century.
+Besides Flevum, small Roman outposts might (briefly) have been established in the first century near the current villages of Winsum-Bruggeburen in the province of Friesland and at Bentumersiel at the River Ems in the region of Ostfriesland.
 The latter in the land of the Chauci tribe.
-These outposts are indicated by the many Roman finds like terra sigillata, amphoras, coins and militaria.
-Possibly, both outposts had as function to collect taxes, and to facilitate trade.
-However, there is still discussion among scholars how to interpret the archaeological finds at Winsum and Bentumersiel.
-Perhaps it was not Roman presence at all but merely an indication of intensive contacts with the Romans.
-Or were it farmsteads of Frisians who had served in the army before?
+These outposts are indicated by the many Roman finds like terra sigillata, amphoras, coins, and militaria.
+Possibly, both outposts had as function to collect taxes and to facilitate trade.
+However, there's still discussion among scholars on how to interpret the archaeological finds at Winsum-Bruggeburen and Bentumersiel.
+Perhaps it wasn't Roman presence at all, but merely an indication of intensive contacts with the Romans.
+Or indicate these archaeological finds farmsteads or houses of Frisian warriors who had served in the army before?

-One year after John the Baptist was beheaded in Jerusalem by tetrarch ‘ruler’ Herod Antipas, it were the Frisians who revolted against the Romans this time.
+One year after John the Baptist was beheaded in Jerusalem by tetrarch ‘ruler’ Herod Antipas, it was the Frisians who revolted against the Romans this time.
 Immediate cause was the raise of taxes, which led to the great uprising in the year AD 28.
 At least, this is what historian Tacitus gave as reason.
 The Roman tax collector by the name Olennius was not satisfied with the small cattle pelts and demanded more and bigger ones.
 When the Frisians explained to Olennius the size of their cattle was the size of their cattle, Olennius wanted the Frisians to give their women and children as slaves.
 No reasoning with this antithesis of Zacchaeus.
 Hence, the Frisians were left no choice but to revolt.
-That was what they did.
+That was what they did (see also nota I).

 The Frisians, men and probably women too since war was a family affair, attacked the fortresses at Flevum in a battle apud lucum quem Baduhennae vocant 'at the grove which is named after [goddess] Baduhenna'.
 In other words the Battle of Baduhenna Forest.
 No, not the Teutoburg Forest.
 Ba-du-hen-na.